What Can I Do about My Bad Teeth?

 When to Say "The Heck with It!" and Get Dentures

 If, at some point, you realize that keeping your natural teeth in good working order is simply too expensive, you may consider replacing them with dentures.
-A full set of dentures can cost as little as $500.
-And if you're indigent and/or collecting SSI, you may be able to get them for free.
+A full set of dentures can cost from $600 to $1,000.
+And if you're getting SSI, you may be able to get them for free.
 Dental insurance could also help pay the bill, of course.

 © 2008 Kelley